 A lot of people asking me how I’m doing nice cartoon texture and how I make all look that good.
 Personally, I think that a good Ambient Occlusion make all the difference.

-I see a lot of people using the AO, just put a “Multiply” on photoshop (or directly bake it on the final texture) and the result is bad because it’s look gray and dark.
+I see a lot of people using the AO, just put a “Multiply” on Photoshop (or directly bake it on the final texture) and the result is bad because it looks gray and dark.